All Episodes

 Maybe he'll go on the mainstream news again and try to give a soliloquy on how him not being in Russia for the last 20 years makes him the appropriate figure to create a Russian dossier.

-You know, we're filming here on you know Wednesday.
+We're filming here on Wednesday.

-Uh Sergey Million public you know put this up two hours ago.
+Sergei Milian put this up two hours ago.

 Please speak up now, ASAP, and tell your whole story and who is behind you.